paulwib/gulp-ssg/README.md

 ### sectionProperties `array`

 A list of properties to extract from index pages to add to the section, defaults to an empty list.
-For example, you could add a `sectionTitle` to front-matter in your `index.md` files, then use this it as link titles for a global navigation.
+For example, you could add a `sectionTitle` to front-matter in your `index.md` files, then use this it for link text in your global navigation.

 ## Caveats